Same-sex marriage in Morelos: Background

-On 28 August 2013, a same-sex couple, José Ricardo Almanza Luna and Heriberto Álvarez López, filed an amparo in court seeking the right to marry.
+On 28 August 2013, a same-sex couple, José Almanza Luna and Heriberto Álvarez López, filed an amparo seeking the right to marry.
 The amparo was granted by a judge of the Second District Court in January 2014, who ordered the civil registry office in Xochitepec to process the marriage application.
 The couple married on 17 May 2014.
-In January 2014, another same-sex couple began the process and in July were granted an amparo to marry.
-An appeal was filed, but after losing the appeal, the registrar performed the marriage ceremony in the town of Ciudad Ayala on 6 September 2014.
-Marquez Edgar Ortega, director of Atención a la Diversidad Sexual, announced at the wedding that six more amparos for same-sex marriage rights had been requested in Morelos.
+In January 2014, another same-sex couple began the process and in July were granted permission to marry.
+After losing an appeal, the registrar performed the marriage ceremony in Ciudad Ayala on 6 September 2014.
+Marquez Edgar Ortega, director of Attention to Sexual Diversity (Atención a la Diversidad Sexual), announced at the wedding that six more amparos for same-sex marriage rights had been requested in Morelos.
 On 29 October 2014, a lesbian couple from Cuernavaca were granted the right to divorce, after a court recognized their marriage.

-The Mexican Supreme Court ruled on 12 June 2015 that state bans on same-sex marriage are unconstitutional nationwide under Articles 1 and 4 of the Constitution of Mexico.
-(Note: Article 4 states: "Man and woman are equal under the law.
-The law shall protect the organization and development of the family."
-In Spanish, the text of Article 4 reads: El varón y la mujer son iguales ante la ley.
-Esta protegerá la organización y el desarrollo de la familia.
-In Nahuatl, it reads: Se tlakatl uan se siuatl nochi sansemej ipan tlanauatilistli.
-Inin kin manauis nejchikolis uan iueixka iuikaluan.)
-The court's ruling is considered a "jurisprudential thesis" and did not invalidate state laws, meaning that same-sex couples denied the right to wed would still have to seek individual amparos in court.
-The ruling standardized the procedures for judges and courts throughout Mexico to approve all applications for same-sex marriages and made the approval mandatory.